Spurty007/soccer/rules/U12-full-rules.md

       3. After a goal by either team.
       4. After an injury by either team, when the Referee stops the play.
       5. At half time.
-   * C. Maximum roster size of 16.
+   * C. Maximum roster size of 15.
+(Nov 2019 Bylaws changed this)
    * D. The minimum number of players to begin a match is six (6).

 ## LAW IV: PLAYERS EQUIPMENT: